Kodak AZ901 vs Nikon D5

-Both the AZ901 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the AZ901 followed on from the Kodak AZ651.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Nikon websites.

 So what conclusions can be drawn?
 Is the Kodak AZ901 better than the Nikon D5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Kodak PixPro AZ901:

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Comes with a built-in lens, while the D5 requires a separate lens.

 - More compact: Is smaller (139x104mm vs 160x159mm) and thus needs less room in the bag.